 Finally, at lower levels of competition, handlers can clap their hands and pat their legs to encourage their dog.
 However, as the levels increase, only praise, verbal cues, and hand signals are allowed.
-Therefore, you need your dog to become more confident in his skills and more focused on you as the difficulty increases.
+Therefore, you need your dog to become more confident in their skills and more focused on you as the difficulty increases.
 Manaton suggests building your dog’s attention.
 “By continuing to keep the dog’s attention during the course, it will help to keep the dog engaged with the handler and not looking around at anything going on outside of the course.”
-Consider training your dog to keep his eyes on you regardless of surrounding distractions.
+Consider training your dog to keep their eyes on you regardless of surrounding distractions.

 How Can You Teach Your Dog to Jump?

 Manaton offers some tips for jump training.
 “To begin, the handler can keep the dog on the leash and lay the jump bar or board on the ground between the uprights that would normally hold the bar/board and walk the dog over it.
 Do this several times in a row with lots of praise for the dog to feel good about doing the skill.”
-When it’s time to place the jump on the uprights, make sure it’s just barely off the ground and then walk your dog over some more, again using lots of praise.
+When it’s time to place the jump on the uprights, make sure it’s just barely off the ground, and then walk your dog over some more, again using lots of praise.

 “Never force or drag the dog over the jump, instead use positive reinforcement by using a praising voice and by clapping your hands or patting your legs,” says Manaton.
-“When the dog consistently performs the skill correctly moving over the jump well with you, then you can ask him to sit on one side of the jump (again on the ground) and then step over the jump and turn and face the dog.
-Then ask the dog to move toward you as you step backward leading him.
+“When the dog consistently performs the skill correctly moving over the jump well with you, then you can ask them to sit on one side of the jump (again on the ground) and then step over the jump and turn and face the dog.
+Then ask the dog to move toward you as you step backward leading them.
 Again, use lots of praise.”

 As with any new skill, increase the challenge slowly.
 And every time you add a new complication, such as walking away from the jump, make things easier to set your dog up for success.
 For example, when you ask your dog to jump while you stand a distance away, go back to laying the bar on the ground.
-Manaton says that when the dog is performing the jump with the handler, the handler can then remove the leash and go back to the basics until the dog is consistently performing the jump on his own.
+Manaton says that when the dog is performing the jump with the handler, the handler can then remove the leash and go back to the basics until the dog is consistently performing the jump on their own.

 What Are the Benefits of Participating in Rally?